Attitude Adjustment

 21. Do as much research as possible.

-22. The rewards aren’t as important as the journey.
+22. The rewards aren’t as significant as the journey.

 24. Your success will make you part of a network of achievers and overcomers.